keptn-workshops/getting-started/README.md

 ./installNotificationService.sh <SLACK_URL>
 ```

-After the service has been installed, you will be able to view all Keptn Events in the Slack Workspace we have prepared for this HOT Day (please ask the instructors for an invite Link to join the channel)
+After the service has been installed, you will be able to view all Keptn Events in the Slack Workspace we have prepared for this HOT Day (please ask the instructors for an invite link to join the channel)

 ## Self-healing in action